skadistats/Tarrasque/docs/source/ability.rst

       The distance from the hero's position that this spell can be cast/targeted at.

-   .. attribute:: is_passive

-      Assumes that passives are the only spells with zero mana cost.

-      TODO: Check this on IRC

    .. attribute:: is_ultimate

       Use's the abilities position in :attr:``Hero.abilities`` to figure out if this is the ultimate ability.

       TODO: Check this is reliable

-   .. attribute:: is_castable

-      Can the ability be casted on an enemy in this tick.